 The 5 Necessary Steps for Becoming a Medical Assistant in Maine

 Step 1 – Choose if you will get Certified or not

 Since the state of Maine does not make their medical assistants get certified in order to work in the field, many can find work without it.
 But, it is becoming more and more rare to do so.
 We strongly recommend certification for the upside it offers your career in the long term and short term.

-There are a couple of different types of credentials that can be earned by finishing a formal medical assistant training program that will allow you to become a medical assistant in Maine.
-They are certificate in medical assisting or an associate degree.
+Finishing a formal medical assistant training program will allow you to be eligible for certification and then become a medical assistant in Maine.
+Choose between a program to receive a certificate in medical assisting or get an associate degree.

 Step 3 – Take Accredited Training in Medical Assisting in Maine

 Medical assistant education in Maine is regulated by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).
 The state of Maine demands all those looking at becoming certified will need to finish a program that is accredited by the ABHES or the CAAHEP.
 Make sure you see if your program is one of those approved programs before enrollment.

 Accredited medical assistant training in Maine